LocationXiangcheng District, Suzhou City, Jiangsu Province, China

 Structural ConsultantZhang Zhun

-From the architect.
+Text description provided by the architects.
 Dongyuan Qianxun community is in Xiangcheng District of Suzhou city, with Huangqiao Town in the north.
 There are residential lands in the east and the west, and Huqiu Wetland Park right on the southern side of the road.
 The community center is located in the southeast corner of the land, and is adjacent to two city roads.

 Like most residential areas in newly developed cities, Qianxun is still a closed commercial housing community.
 The current model of residential development in China is a result accumulated over the past 30 years, and it is closely related to the formation of social and economic classes.
 The new policy of encouraging open community is difficult to subvert this model in a short period of time.
 In the relatively empty towns, completely open community is even more difficult to achieve due to the identity and security requirements of residents in current social environment.
 In this condition, it is inevitable to locate the public facilities in the corner of the block.
 We as architects are not satisfied with such a derived passive choice.
 Instead, we would like to explore: is it possible to use the ontological strength of architecture to respond and change this negative logic?